Maintaining your Home

 If your sink is blocked you can try to clear the problem using a sink plunger or drain clearing products.
 Also by unscrewing and clearing the plastic trap under the sink.

 Make sure you put a bowl under the trap before unscrewing to catch any water.

 Resetting a trip switch

 Sometimes a surge of electricity, a circuit overload, a light bulb ‘blowing’ or a faulty appliance can cause part of your home’s electricity to be cut off.
-You can restore power by returning the switch or button that has ‘tripped’ on your electrical distribution board to the ‘on’ position.
+To restore power, return the switch or button that has ‘tripped’ on your electrical distribution board to the ‘on’ position.

-If the power switch ‘trips’ again check to see which area of your home is affected and unplug all the appliances in that area.
-Reset the switch and plug the appliances back in one at a time to find out which is causing the problem.
+If the power switch ‘trips’ again check to see which area of your home is affected.
+Unplug all the appliances in that area.
+Reset the switch and plug the appliances back in one at a time to find out which causes the problem.
 Do not use the faulty appliance again until it has been safety checked by an electrician.

 Changing a fluorescent tube or starter

 It is your responsibility to replace the bulbs or starter units in your florescent lights.